MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity.md

 Before running these examples, you need to complete the following setups:

 * Set up provisioning of Microsoft Academic Graph to an Azure blob storage account.
 See [Get Microsoft Academic Graph on Azure storage](get-started-setup-provisioning.md).

-* Request Network Similarity Package when requesting MAG.

-  > [!NOTE]
-  > Network Similarity Package is not included in basic MAG distribution.
-Please ask for Network Similarity Package when requesting MAG.
-Otherwise it will not be included in your distribution.

 ## Available senses